ethancantor/apexlivedatajson/readme.md

-# Apex Legends Live Data API
+# Apex Legends Live Data Websocket API

-A TypeScript library that provides type-safe message creation for the Apex Legends Live Data API.
+A TypeScript library that provides type-safe message creation for the Apex Legends Live Data Websocket API.
 Simplifies building requests for observer camera control, custom match management, and lobby operations.

+This does **NOT** use Protobuf but rather just raw JSON.
+Make sure to add ``+cl_liveapi_enabled 1 +cl_liveapi_use_protobuf 0`` to your launch options.

-The Apex Legends api changes every so often so this may go out of date fairly quickly.
+The Apex Legends API changes every so often so this may go out of date fairly quickly.
+You can find the API in ``USER\Saved Games\Respawn\Apex\assets\temp\live_api``

 ## Installation